TestkaJakub/cppConsoleBMRCalc/README.md

 This is a console application written in C++ that calculates the Basal Metabolic Rate (BMR) of a person.

-**NOTE: The application is written with Polish users in mind therefor it utilizes the Polish language.
+**NOTE: The application is written with Polish users in mind therefore it utilizes the Polish language.**

 ## Getting Started